Navigation

 Managing your feelings

 Accept the fact that certain things will make you feel upset or worried.
 This is only natural when we’re thinking about global events.
 But try not to catastrophise (assume the worst possible outcome).
-Empathy is usually a positive thing, but it’s important not to worry about others at the expense of your own mental wellbeing.
+Empathy can be good, but it’s important that you don’t neglect your own mental wellbeing.

 If anxiety is taking over, it can even help to give yourself a fixed ‘worry time’ during the day.
 If you find yourself starting to worry outside of this period, tell yourself to save it for your ‘worry time’.